Your MarketGoo Score Explained

 - Major score changes should warn you about significant issues in your site.

 - It is also very useful to compare the score between your sites to detect what is working or not.
-(Hint: you can compare with other sites' scores using our Free Website Report).

 What should you expect?